Index.hr: Awards

+Controversy

+Severina Vučković's sex tape lawsuit and subsequent fallout

-In 2004, Croatian singer Severina sued Index.hr for publishing naked photographs of her from a sex tape she made.
-The part of the lawsuit dealing with copyright infringement was dismissed, but Index was ordered to pay the singer 100,000 kuna as compensation for violation of privacy.
-In 2012, enforcement action was initiated against Index.hr for failing to pay the compensation which had grown to 200,000 kunas with interest and court costs.
+In 2004, Croatian singer Severina sued Index.hr for publishing explicit screenshots from a sex tape she had made.
+The part of the lawsuit dealing with copyright infringement was dismissed, but Index was ordered to pay the singer HRK100,000 as compensation for violation of privacy.

+In 2012, enforcement action was initiated against Index.hr for failing to pay the compensation which had grown to HRK200,000 with interest and court costs.

 In 2014, after ten years of court proceedings against Index.hr without compensation, Severina was granted the status of intellectual proprietor of Index's brand and logo through enforcement action, though the court thereafter ruled that compensation could not be sought from the publisher's account.

+Slavko Linić's two dismissed lawsuits in 2014

 In 2014, the then Minister of Finance, Slavko Linić, initiated two lawsuits against Index promocija d.o.o.
-(Index.hr publisher) and Index.hr for damages valued at 210,000 kuna, which were dismissed at the Rijeka County Court for first instance proceedings.
+(Index.hr publisher) and Index.hr for damages valued at HRK210,000, which were dismissed at the Rijeka County Court for first instance proceedings.

 In 2016, Index.hr and its journalists received criticism and death threats after publishing a controversial article regarding the veneration of the remains of Croatian Catholic saint Leopold Mandić.
 The Croatian Journalists' Association (HND) condemned both the words used by the site, which they described as "deeply insulting and disparaging" to believers, as well as the threats made against the newspaper.
 The Croatian Journalists and Publicists association (HNiP) accused the Council for Electronic Media (VEM) of "unethical ideological bias" for not holding the publisher of Index.hr (Index promocija d.o.o.) responsible and its "contextual defense of insulting religion and the religious feelings of Croatian citizens of the Roman Catholic faith".
 In 2017, five civil associations lost a first-instance court case against Index.hr in which they alleged that the text discriminated against Catholics.
 The judge accepted Index.hr's defense that believers were not the target and that the article was satirical criticism.